 You can configure SMPP access to the Nexmo platform by using one of the following methods:

-- Read the SMPP FAQ, which contains details about character encodings, DLR formats, concatenated messages, throttle management and other important information.
+- Read the SMPP FAQ, which contains details about character encoding, DLR formats, concatenated messages, throttle management and other important information.

 - Email us your monthly volume forecast.
 We will configure our system to enable SMPP access for you and send you a confirmation email with links to further resources.